AngelCase/Vitruvius/note/Haskell/Haskell_.md

 ghci> applyTwice (3:) [1]
 [3,3,1]
 ```
-The awesomeness and usefulness of partial application is evident.
-If our function requires us to pass it a function that takes only one parameter, we can just partially apply a function to the point where it takes only one parameter and then pass it.

 Now we're going to use higher order programming to implement a really useful function that's in the standard library.
 It's called zipWith.
 It takes a function and two lists as parameters and then joins the two lists by applying the function between corresponding elements.
 Here's how we'll implement it: